- SAP and the IT media have aggressively pushed S/4HANA.

 “It’s about more than just a change of system or an IT project: it’s about harmonizing not only the systems but also the processes and SAP-related roles and thus working more efficiently over the long term.””

-The fun has just begun for Swiss Post.
-If the previous implementation of S/4HANA is any measure, the Swiss taxpayer can expect a great increase over the 83 million Swiss franc number.
-Most likely the Swiss Post has no independent entity giving them guidance and is relying upon a large system implementer that is simply parroting whatever SAP says.
+The fun has just begun for the Swiss Post.
+If the previous implementation of S/4HANA is any measure, the Swiss taxpayer can expect a significant increase over the 83 million Swiss franc number.
+Most likely, the Swiss Post has no independent entity guiding them and is relying upon a vast system implementer that is simply parroting whatever SAP says.

 83 Million is Just the Starting Point with Swiss Post, a Project Headed for Serious Cost Overruns